PAV-Laboratory/ftx_trader/README.md

 Enter Tradingview Alerts Message in the Following Format

-Example to long SUSHI-PERP
-'{'contract': 'SUSHI-PERP', 'side': 'buy'}'
+Example to long SUSHI-PERP: '{'contract': 'SUSHI-PERP', 'side': 'buy'}'

-Example to short BTC-PERP
-'{'contract': 'BTC-PERP', 'side': 'sell'}'
+Example to short BTC-PERP: '{'contract': 'BTC-PERP', 'side': 'sell'}'

-Example to execute stop order on UNI-PERP '{'contract': 'UNI-PERP', 'side': 'stop'}'
+Example to execute stop order on UNI-PERP: '{'contract': 'UNI-PERP', 'side': 'stop'}'

-You can also use subaccounts by adding the 'subaccount' dictionary key to your TV Alert Msg Example to long SOL-PERP on 'UpOnly' Subaccount '{'contract': 'SOL-PERP', 'side': 'buy', 'subaccount': 'UpOnly'}'
+You can also use subaccounts by adding the 'subaccount' dictionary key to your TV Alert Msg Example to long SOL-PERP on 'UpOnly' Subaccount: '{'contract': 'SOL-PERP', 'side': 'buy', 'subaccount': 'UpOnly'}'

 Input the http address from your ngrok tunnel to the webhook alert section of the Tradingview Alert, and add /webhook to the end